 Bently often gets the zoomies.
 The zoomies is a term used by the pig community to describe their pig running around, barking, scooting their butt on the ground and just being plain out crazy.
 Don’t be alarmed this is a sign your pig is happy.

 Giving your pig any type of squash, pumpkins guards, etc will keep them entertained.
-Bently loves to gnaw on these and it keeps him happy.
-The fall was a great time to give him pumpkins, mostly they were already starting to become soft.
+Bentley loves to gnaw on these and it keeps him happy.
+Plus the seeds are a natural dewormer!
+The fall is a great time to give him pumpkins, mostly they were already starting to become soft.

 Let them sleep